FACTION BRIEF

 Substrate Purifiers

 The Purifiers agree that fragments are conscious — then conclude they should all be destroyed.
-Same premise, opposite moral conclusion.
-The Front cannot accept the alliance without accepting the logic.
+The Front cannot accept this alliance without accepting the logic that leads to genocide.

 Dr. Marcus Webb-2